secondspass/cmakedbg/README.md

 Protocol](https://microsoft.github.io/debug-adapter-protocol/implementors/tools).
 This allows for tools to hook into a running CMake process and step through the CMake configuration steps line by line like you would with a programming language debugger.
-There is a plugin for VSCode that leverages this to provide a CMake GUI debugger through their CMake Tools extension.
+There is a plugin for VSCode that leverages this to provide a editor integrated CMake GUI debugger through their CMake Tools extension.
 But there isn't a plain CLI CMake debugger yet.
 UNTIL NOW!!!